infinispan/infinispan-simple-tutorials/operator/README.md

   The Operator generates authentication secrets when you create Infinispan clusters.
 The default user is `developer` and the password is a base64 encoded string.

-2. Export the password for `developer` to a local variable.
+2. Get the password for the `developer` user from the default authentication secret.
 ```bash
 oc get secret example-infinispan-generated-secret -o jsonpath="{.data.identities\.yaml}" | base64 --decode
 ```